 1. Philips SmartSleep

 In the photo above, I have the Philips SmartSleep on my bedside table.
-The clock can be dimmed or switched off completely.
+The clock has four brightness settings or can be switched off completely.

 In the photo above, you can see one of the dimmest light settings.
 It may look more or less orange depending on the device you’re reading this article on.
 The main point to consider is that the dimmest settings are warm and soft.